Rehoboth, Massachusetts: Transportation

 The town is full of winding, country roads.
 The longest state routes through town, U.S. Route 44 and Massachusetts Route 118, intersect near the center of town.
 U.S. Route 6 and Interstate 195 run through the southwest corner of town for approximately 0.7 and 1.5 mi, respectively.
-Exit 2 off I-195 ("Route 136/Warren, R.I.-Newport, R.I.") is just south of where the interstate passes into Swansea and can be reached by Kingsley Way (which also leads into Route 136).
+Exit 2 off I-195 ("Route 136/Warren, R.I.–Newport, R.I.") is just south of where the interstate passes into Swansea and can be reached by Kingsley Way (which also leads into Route 136).

 Rehoboth is a part of the Greater Attleboro Taunton Regional Transit Authority (GATRA), which provides bus service to towns in central Bristol and Plymouth counties.

-The nearest rail service is in Attleboro, where there are two stops on the MBTA's Providence line.
+Rehoboth is one of the few towns in Massachusetts where mainline railroads were never constructed.
+Historically, only a single streetcar line ran through the town; the Providence and Taunton Street Railway began interurban trolley service in 1891 along what is now U.S. Route 44 (referred as the Providence-Taunton Line).
+The line diverted into a forested area and crossed Bay State Road north of the intersection with Moulton Street (a site known as Nichol's Crossing) in order to serve Rehoboth Village.
+The service would later be operated by the Old Colony Street Railway and the Eastern Massachusetts Street Railway until it was replaced by buses in the late 1920s.
+Currently, the nearest rail service is in the adjacent city of Attleboro, where there are two stops (South Attleboro and Attleboro) on the MBTA's Providence/Stoughton Line.

-Airports: The closest small aircraft public airports are located in Taunton and Mansfield.
+The closest small aircraft public airports are located in Taunton and Mansfield.
 T. F. Green Airport is located in Warwick, RI, less than 20 mi away.
 The nearest international airport is Logan International Airport in Boston, 53 mi away.